 What we expect from our customers.
-We ask that you please: Participate in pre-consultation meetings Provide quality technical submissions and complete applications Provide equality technical submissions and complete applications Provide requested information or technical resubmissions in a timely fashion behave courteously towards our staff and other customers be respectful of posted rules including those regarding parking, smoking and pets • respect our 'no gifts' policy Approved by the CA Board of Directors.
+We ask that you please:

+- Participate in pre-consultation meetings - Provide quality technical submissions and complete applications - Provide requested information or technical resubmissions in a timely fashion - behave courteously towards our staff and other customers - be respectful of posted rules including those regarding parking, smoking and pets - respect our 'no gifts' policy

+Approved by the CA Board of Directors.